UnclassedPenguin/scripts/README.md

 ## UbuntuSplashColor

+**This was written for ubuntu 18.04.
+Doesn't seem the files exist in 20.04.
+So basically useless now, but I'll leave it for now.**
 **Use at your own risk.
 This is an old program, not maintained, might be smart to check that the files it is going to edit are actually on your system**

 This is a program that changes the color of the ubuntu splash screens as you boot up your computer running ubuntu.